wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 2. Screenshot 2 is an example of the Widgets Admin Panel.

 == Changelog ==

+= 1.1.0
+* Improved the overall interface.
+* Fixed bug in the way IW saves per-page widgets

 = 1.0.2 =
 * Ajax submits on Edit Page